Some Maine HS football teams scores are higher then some HS basketball teams scores!

 Football games are 4 quarters of 12 minutes for a total of 48 minutes whereas basketball has 32 minutes of 4 -8 minutes quarters and both teams have overtime periods.

-Is there poorer defense in football then basketball?
+Is it just really that there are poorer defenses in football and stronger defenses basketball?

 Shouldn’t high school basketball fans expect their high school basketball teams to outscore their football teams even though the 6,3,2 or 1 point(s) in football are more than basketball’s 3, 2 and 1 point(s) scored?